RudyMas/tigra_httprequest/README.md

-# PHP Class HttpRequest for the Tiger Framework
+# PHP Class HttpRequest for the Tigra Framework

-This is the Class HttpRequest which is used by the Tiger framework.
+This is the Class HttpRequest which is used by the Tigra framework.
 Can also be used as a standalone plugin for your own code!

 ## Installation
 Install the package using composer.
 ```
-composer require tiger/httprequest
+composer require tigra/httprequest
 ```

 or by editing composer.json yourself and adding:
 ```
 "require": {
-    "tiger/httprequest": "*"
+    "tigra/httprequest": "*"
 }
 ```